MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

 .. _tutorial_debug_use_case_2:

-Use Case 2: Debugging A Hardfault
+Use Case 2: Debugging a Hardfault
 ---------------------------------

 When the application crashes, it can be the consequence of an hardfault triggered by the MCU.